aleix-albaiges/-UPCSOSTENIBLE---Equip-A---Urban-Mobility-Challenge/README.md

 the following: ‘Bus’, ‘FGC’, ‘Renfe’, ‘Tram’, ‘Underground’.
 Then we group these students by postal code and count the ones in each group and we calculate the percentatge that represent from the total.
 Then we have to set a weight to the number of people so that we can get a weighted score to each one of the postal codes.
-Finally we make a ranking to see the ones with the highest weighted score:
+Finally we make a ranking to see the ones with the highest weighted score, everything was done with the [weighted_score.py](weighted_score.py) program that uses the [importdata.py](importdata.py) program that it is a simplified version of the [dataframe.py](dataframe.py) program.
+This graph represents the weight score of each postal code, as there are many postal codes and it may be difficult to see, we can get a list with a ranking of the postal codes based on the score
 <img src="Figure_1.png">
 <img src="pc.png">
-Everything was done with the weighted_score.py program that uses the importdata.py program that it is a simplified version of the dataframe.py program

 ### How long does it take them?